 In today’s modern world, we no longer have to walk to another office to talk someone, we can just send them an instant message or an e-mail.
 We no longer have to get up to fetch a fax, it comes directly to our computer!
 We have become a paperless society and in doing so we spend more and more time at our desks.
 Think about how many times you actually get up from your desk during the day…

 Our bodies are not designed to sit all day.
 Your vertebral column consists of 24 vertebrae with discs in between them.
 These vertebrae form 3 curves namely your cervical curve (neck), the thoracic curve (middle back) and the lumbar curve (lower back).
 The muscles surrounding your spine function at their best when the curves are in their correct posture, what we call “Neutral Spine”.

-As soon as your spine looses these curves you put extra pressure onto the discs and joints.
+As soon as your spine loses these curves you put extra pressure on the discs and joints.
 This results in neck or back pain.

 If you sit slouching forward, your spine just becomes one long curve and no longer keeps its cervical, thoracic and lumbar curves.
 The more time you sit in this position, the more damage you do to your body.